EverTrue's 2024 Giving Report

 Major Gift Revenue Growth by Institution: A Look at 2024 Trends

-This view below highlights the year-over-year percentage change in major gift revenue ($50,000+ gifts) across the institutions in our sample, comparing January through November 2024 to the same period in 2023.
-With December data not yet included, the results show remarkable growth.
-The average institution increased major gift revenue by about 65%, with approximately two-thirds of programs showing an increase.
+This view below highlights the year-over-year percentage change in major gift revenue ($50,000+ gifts) across the institutions in our sample, comparing January through December 2024 to the same period in 2023.

 What’s particularly important about this growth is that it’s not being driven by a small number of institutions performing exceptionally well.
 Instead, the data demonstrates a diversified growth pattern across institutions of all shapes and sizes, reflecting a broad and inclusive trend in major gift fundraising.